seldonian-framework/Tutorials/_tutorials/custom_base_node.md

 solution=[0.34152296]
 {% endhighlight bash %}
 <p>
-The exact solution might differ slightly due to your machine's random number generator, but the safety test should pass.
+The exact solution might differ slightly due to your machine's random number generator, but the <code class='glossary-term'>safety test</code> should pass.
 The solution found is the final weights of the model, which in our case is just the slope of the line.
 If we plot this line on top of data generated using the synthetic data generator, we see that it is indeed an optimal fit to the data:
 </p>

 <div align="center">